 After a century of meeting many of our mobility needs based on fossil fuels, the internal combustion engine (ICE) is now being challenged by the electric motor.
 Electric vehicles (EVs) are no longer a niche market; the number of EV registrations is rising rapidly, stimulated by tighter emissions regulations, an increase in the variety of EVs available, improved EV charging infrastructure and a more acceptable total cost of ownership (TCO).
-Public sentiment on air pollution in urban areas along with the 'dieselgate' scandal have convinced many cities to introduce Low Emission Zones in which (older) diesel vehicles are restricted or even banned in the city centre.
-The governments in both the UK and France plan to outlaw the sale of new diesel vehicles completely by 2040.
+The governments in both the UK and France plan to end the sale of new diesel vehicles completely by 2040.
 Car manufacturers are reacting too; Volvo has announced that as of 2019 all its new cars will be available with an electric drivetrain and Mercedes-Benz in 2022.